About the Project

 The Strategic Program for Analyzing Complexity and Evaluating Systems (SPACES MERL) project is an activity funded by USAID’s Global Development Lab and the Bureau for Policy, Planning and Learning (PPL) as part of the Monitoring, Evaluation, Research and Learning Innovations Program (MERLIN).
 This three-year activity leverages a suite of systems analytical tools and methodologies, including Social Network Analysis, systems mapping, modelling and qualitative approaches.
 The activity is being implemented from 2015 to 2018 by a consortium of organizations with expertise in systems and complexity, including the Global Obesity Prevention Center (GOPC) at Johns Hopkins University (Prime), Global Knowledge Initiative (GKI), LINC and Resilient Africa Network (RAN).

-In Uganda, LINC is conducting an analysis of the health system nationwide utilizing systems mapping techniques to identify system-wide drivers, highlight leverage points, and provide strategic recommendations on health systems programming to USAID Uganda.
+In Uganda, LINC conducted an analysis of the health system nationwide, utilizing systems mapping techniques to identify system-wide drivers, highlight leverage points, and provide strategic recommendations on health systems programming to USAID Uganda.
+The activity resulted in a map of the Ugandan health system that highlights key actors and institutions, and the relational dynamics and the linkages between them.
+The report produced identified and analyzed over twenty systemic leverage points within the system where concerted action might prove useful.
+Read the systems map report here.

 In Bangladesh, LINC is supporting the uptake of adaptive management for more effective market systems programming.
 Combining network analysis with qualitative systems inquiry, LINC’s research assesses and informs a set rapid iteration market systems pilot activities for ultimate scale-up or roll-back.